spm/spm-docs/docs/courses/fmri_vbm/preparatory_materials.md

-# SPM Course - fMRI & VBM
+# SPM Course - MRI

 ## Pre-course materials

-The SPM course for fMRI & VBM is suited for both beginners and advanced users.
+The SPM course for MRI is suited for both beginners and advanced users.
 If you are relatively new to neuroimaging and SPM, you may want to review some of the materials below to make sure you are ready for the rest of the course.

 ### Introduction to statistics for neuroimaging